Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Coupled SIS Epidemic and Evolutionary Behavioral Model

-The population state $x$ is dynamic and time-varying, both due to the epidemic dynamics as well as the evolutionary dynamics of strategically adopting protective behavior.
-Since the proportion of susceptible and infected individuals is time-varying, the framework of classical population games is not applicable.
-We now introduce the coupled epidemic and evolutionary dynamics.
+While most of the past works have proceeded to directly analyze the equilibrium strategies after introducing the payoff function, we here consider the evolutionary learning dynamics under which individual protection decisions evolve.
 We first introduce some notation.
 Let $z_S(t) \in [0,1]$ denote the fraction of susceptible individuals who remain unprotected, i.e., $x_{\SUt}(t) = z_S(t) s(t)$ and $x_{\SPt}(t) = (1-z_S(t)) s(t)$.
 Similarly, let $z_I(t) \in [0,1]$ denote the fraction of infected individuals who remain unprotected.
+Due to the presence of both unprotected and protected individuals with different infection probabilities, the infected proportion evolves as